kxynos/embedded_hacking/frida/README.md

+# Frida intrumentation toolkit introduction

-## Install FRIDA on Linux and get up and running.
+## Install FRIDA on Linux

+Make use of pip3 to utilise python3, since python2 has retired.

 ```
   pip3 install frida-tools